 After you are admitted, refer to the Travel Dates section of the Predeparture Information in your MyIESabroad account before booking travel.

-Our mission is simple: to provide you with the best study abroad experience possible—which includes the highest quality academic and cultural experiences.
+Our mission is simple: to provide you with the best study abroad program possible, which includes the highest quality academic and cultural experiences.
+We offer unique courses that explore environmental studies and Spanish language through an in-depth and hands-on approach.
+Our world-class professors enhance your academic experience and provide you with new perspectives each day in class.

 This is a list of potential course offerings.
 Final course offerings will be available during on-site registration.